 Photos via Confused Cats Against Feminism

-A few days ago, the Women Against Feminism Tumblr rose to national prominence.
+A little over a week ago, the Women Against Feminism Tumblr rose to national prominence.
 While the concept of posting selfies with hand-written signs to make a political statement is certainly not new, neither is this particular anti-feminist iteration.
-A similar effort had started over a year ago following the Duke University “Who Needs Feminism?”.
+A similar effort had started over a year ago following the Duke University "Who Needs Feminism?".

 It apparently struck a chord with a lot of people.
 Due in no small part to the media blitz that cropped up, Futrelle says the Tumblr picked up 12,000 followers in less than a week, which may be more than "Women Against Feminism" if today's feedly subscriber count for each is any indication (subscriber info released by "Women Against Feminism" isn't available).

-I talked to David today to fine out how “Confused Cats Against Feminism” fits in with the wider movement against misogyny and sexism.
+I talked to David today to find out how "Confused Cats Against Feminism" fits in with the wider movement against misogyny and sexism.

 VICE: What is it about feminism that makes people misrepresent what it is when they argue against it?